Skip to content

 Things to Do in Snowdonia

 Adventure awaits around every corner for visitors of all ages.
-Families can enjoy gentle walks along the Llanberis Lake Railway or tackle the challenging slopes of Mount Snowdon for those seeking a thrill.
+Families can enjoy a gentle ride on the Llanberis Lake Railway with easy lakeside walks, while seasoned walkers can take on the demanding mountain paths up Yr Wyddfa (Snowdon).
 History buffs will love exploring Harlech Castle, a UNESCO World Heritage site overlooking Cardigan Bay with stunning views.
 For water lovers, Porthmadog offers boat trips on the estuary and access to nearby beaches perfect for summer days.
 You can also visit Dolgellau to learn about local gold mining history or explore the serene waters of Bala Lake for kayaking and sailing.
 After a day of exploration, enjoy hearty meals at local pubs serving Welsh cuisine, ensuring your taste buds are as satisfied as your spirit.

 Getting Around Snowdonia